Offensive against Narva (1658): Offensive

 The Russian offensive against Narva became the last Russian attack against Swedish objectives in the war.
-Khovansky advanced towards the city with 1,650, 1,900, or 4,000 men.
+Khovansky advanced towards the city with 1,650, 1,900, 4,000 men, or 5,000 men.
 However, Solntsev and his Novgorod soldiers refused to join the offensive, instead going back towards Jama.
 In late March, Khovansky reached Narva, and sent his Don cossacks and four companies of cavalry to ravage the countryside between Narva and Reval, also to disperse the peasant levies being raised by Sweden there.
 When the Russians tried advancing closer to Narva, they were quickly repulsed by cannon fire and retired to a camp a bit farther away at Joala, from where they initiated a blockade of Narva.

 According to Khovansky's intelligence, the Swedes had some 1,600 men in Narva under the command of Christer Horn, and the two sides appeared equal in strength.
 Additionally, news soon arrived that Sweden had made peace with Denmark in the Treaty of Roskilde, which was bad news for the Russians, as they had to assume Sweden would deploy more substantial forces to the Russian front.

 By this time, negotiations between Russian and Swedish representatives were already underway in Moscow for a ceasefire agreement.
 As a result, a local truce was agreed to in early April, but in late April, Horn revoked the truce.
 Soon afterwards, Tsar Alexei ordered Khovansky to initiate a new ceasefire with Horn, and one was soon agreed to.
 In early May, Khovansky abandoned the blockade against Narva and withdrew to Pskov, although he did not remove his garrison at Wask-Narva.